 Explosion or fire can occur under certain

 conditions, causing death or serious injury:

-• Turn the engine OFF.
+Turn the engine OFF.

 DO NOT smoke or allow open flame or sparks within 50 feet (15 meters) of the refueling area.

 DO NOT refuel unattended, avoid contact and spilling.

 DO NOT refuel indoors.

-•

-•

-•

-• DO NOT use a plastic funnel.
+DO NOT use a plastic funnel.

 DO NOT allow any spilled fuel to remain on your boat's finish.

-•

-• • DO NOT allow a fuel system problem to go unchecked.
+\cdot DO NOT allow a fuel system problem to go unchecked.

-• Always maintain contact with the fuel nozzle and the fuel tank to prevent electrostatic spark.
+Always maintain contact with the fuel nozzle and the fuel tank to prevent electrostatic spark.

+iuei tank to prevent electrostatic spark.